Grace Lin’s Latest Chapter Book Deserves Newbery

-Ha, it’s funny you say that because Minli was based a bit on myself, and Rendi was based a bit on my husband!
+Ha, it’s funny you say that because Minli was based a bit on me, and Rendi was based a bit on my husband!
 But Rendi is the first boy protagonist that I have written, I wasn’t trying to make him the polar opposite of Minli but I did want to make sure he was distinctly different.

 2) Mountains and moons figure into both Where the Mountain Meets the Moon and The Starry River of the Sky.
-Was there a particular Chinese mythology tale that prompted this as the anchor for both books or were there several stories that collided into your books?
+Was there a particular Chinese mythology tale that prompted this as the anchor for both books or was there several stories that collided into your books?
 Alternately, was there something personal about those stories that spoke to you?

 Well, my favorite Chinese holiday is the Moon Festival and there are so many Chinese stories and legends that revolve around the moon.
 It wasn’t really a specific tale that inspired me, but rather the whole genre!
 It seemed natural, to me, to find a way to make all the stories connect even though they did not originally.

 3) What made you embrace your “Asian-ness” post-childhood?

 After high school, I went to the art school—the Rhode Island School of Design and they had a special program where you could study in Rome, Italy for a year.
 I participated in the program and went to Italy.

 It was there that I suddenly realized how little I knew about my own heritage.
 Italians were so proud of their history and culture, and while I am American I couldn’t claim the pioneers of the West in my ancestry.
 But the ancestry I could claim, my “Asian-ness” I knew absolutely nothing about.
 And that made me feel sad and suddenly I yearned to know more.

 4) I am hoping there will be more companion books … please?!
 Is there another book in the works?